rebassjs/rebass/README.md

 ```

 After setting context in the root component, all instances of Rebass components will use these values throughout the app.
 For reference to the default values, see [`/src/theme.js`](src/theme.js).

+To alter per-component styles, pass a style object that matches the name of the component,
+like the `Button` object in the example above.

 ## Per-Instance Overrides